statify/statify/DESIGN.md

 pairs, with the restriction that names that begin with leading underscores are reserved for use by the statify protocol.

-The client library provides easy-to-use APIs for constructing events and dispatching them to a Statify server, while avoiding blocking on synchronous network I/O. The client library is highly robust, supporting automatic reconnect on network failure, as well as being thread-safe and fork-safe.
+The client library will provide easy-to-use APIs for constructing events and dispatching them to a Statify server, while avoiding blocking on synchronous network I/O. The client library will be highly portable, robust, and will support automatic reconnect on network failure, as well as being thread-safe and fork-safe.

 Deployment and Scaling